oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 This section extends the requirements specified in [@!OpenID.Registration, section 8.3] with the following statements:

 A Federation Resolver **MAY** include Trust Marks that are not present in an Entity's Entity Configuration.
 It can do so by communicating directly with a Trust Mark Issuer.

-A> This functionality may be useful in cases when Trust Marks are being used a control mechanism within the federation and Entities within the federation are unaware of a particular Trust Mark type.
+This functionality may be useful in cases when Trust Marks are being used a control mechanism within the federation and Entities within the federation are unaware of a particular Trust Mark type.

 The requirements for the resolve response `exp` Claim given in [@!OpenID.Registration, section 8.3.2] states that the validity of the response must not exceed the validities of the underlying Trust Chain and Trust Marks included.
 If a Trust Mark instance for the Entity is being resolved is either expired, or has a validity that is shorter than the validity of the Trust Chain, it is **RECOMMENDED** that the resolver obtains a new Trust Mark instance for the Entity by calling the Trust Mark endpoint at the Trust Mark Issuer.

-A> By following this requirement, the Federation Resolver avoids issuing resolve responses with unnecessarily short validity periods.
+By following this requirement, the Federation Resolver avoids issuing resolve responses with unnecessarily short validity periods.
 This reduces the frequency of resolve requests, as longer-lived responses are more amenable to caching by consuming parties.

 ## Using a Federation Resolver {#using_a_federation_resolver}

-A> TODO: Requirements for caching and handling the resolve response

-A> TODO: A consumer must not trust a response longer than its validity, or?

-A> TODO: Limitation: Trust chains must be included according to the spec, but is not needed in most cases.
-Mention that most consumers can ignore.

-A> Trust to the resolver if not TA.
+The resolve endpoint, request and response formats are defined in [@!OpenID.Federation, section 8.3].

+### Sending a Resolve Request {#sending_a_resolve_request}

+An Entity wishing to obtain the resolved metadata and Trust Marks of a peer Entity sends a resolve request to the `federation_resolve_endpoint` of a trusted Federation Resolver, as described in [@!OpenID.Federation, section 8.3.1].

+If the caller has prior knowledge of the Trust Anchor under which the subject Entity is registered, it **MUST** include only that Trust Anchor in the `trust_anchor` parameter.
+Including additional Trust Anchor values when the correct one is already known introduces unnecessary ambiguity and **SHOULD NOT** be done.
+The `trust_anchor` parameter may be specified multiple times only when the caller genuinely does not know under which Trust Anchor the subject is registered and wishes to delegate that determination to the resolver.

+### Processing the Resolve Response {#processing_the_resolve_response}

+If the Federation Resolver is not implemented by the Trust Anchor itself, the caller may need to explicitly configure trust in the resolver.
+See (#federation_resolvers) for requirements on how Trust Anchors ensure resolver availability and on configuring trust for resolvers that are not hosted by a Trust Anchor.

+A consumer **MUST NOT** use a resolve response beyond its validity period as indicated by the `exp` Claim of the response JWT.
+The `exp` value reflects the shortest validity among the underlying Trust Chain and any included Trust Marks.

+Implementations **SHOULD** implement caching of resolve responses.
+A cached response **MAY** be reused for subsequent requests for the same subject and trust context, that is, the same combination of subject Entity Identifier and Trust Anchor, provided the response has not yet expired.
+This reduces the frequency of calls to the Federation Resolver and improves overall federation performance.

+Although the resolve response includes the Trust Chain in the `trust_chain` Claim as required by [@!OpenID.Federation, section 8.3.2], most consumers resolving peer metadata for the purpose of establishing protocol-level trust do not need to process or validate the Trust Chain themselves, as the Federation Resolver has already performed this validation.
+Such consumers **MAY** ignore the `trust_chain` Claim in the resolve response.

 # Trust Marks {#trust_marks}

-> - Requirements and recommendations
-> - Validation process
-> - Short-lived (no revocation will be needed) vs. Long-lived (status check required)
->     - For short-lived, we probably want to include a trust mark-pointer in Entity Configuration.
-Up-side: Trust mark status endpoint will not be required
-> - Trust mark types, i.e., URL - Recommendation that this URL is related to the Entity Identifier of the TMI.
-> - [Trust mark requests: Require client authentication at the endpoint?
-Depends on intended usage.]
-> - We need to write about a registration entity requesting trust marks on behalf of a registered entity.
-In some settings, an entity may not even know that it should posses a certain trust mark.
-> - Also, the profile should discuss having the trust marks at a superior entity statement.
-The main spec. states that trust marks SHOULD only be stored in an entity configuration.
-A lot of reasons why this is not always a good idea.
-> - Policy that a trustmark older than a configurable value must/should be checked for validity against a tm status endpoint.
-> - Self-signed: for example for `loa3-unspecified`.
-> - Naming
+## Trust Mark Policy {#trust_mark_policy}

+A Federation Operator **MUST** define a Trust Mark Policy for the federation.
+The Trust Mark Policy **MUST** define:

+- Rules and processes for designating which actors may act as federation-accredited Trust Mark Issuers.

+- Rules and requirements applicable to federation-accredited Trust Mark Issuers.
+The requirements stated in (#requirements_on_trust_mark_issuers) apply, but the policy may define additional requirements, such as the authorization criteria that determine whether a Trust Mark can be issued to a given Entity.

+- Rules and processes for defining Trust Mark types recognized by the federation, including which Trust Mark Issuer(s) may issue each Trust Mark type.

+- The URL identifiers for Trust Mark types recognized within the federation.<br /><br />Note: The definition of these identifiers cannot be delegated to Trust Mark Issuers, since it is the responsibility of the Federation Operator to ensure that they are collision-resistant across multiple federations, see [@!OpenID.Federation, section 7.1].

+- Whether Trust Mark Issuers may issue Trust Mark types that are not recognized federation-wide, for example Trust Marks intended for specific purposes or specific Entity audiences.

+A Trust Mark Policy **MAY** also define rules or recommendations for the validation of Trust Marks, see [@!OpenID.Federation, section 7.3].
+If validation rules are defined, it is **RECOMMENDED** that these also cover requirements for Trust Mark status checking.

+**Note**: Only a federation-accredited Trust Mark Issuer is allowed to issue Trust Mark types that are recognized by the federation.
+A Trust Mark Issuer is considered federation-accredited when it appears in the `trust_mark_issuers` Claim of the Trust Anchor's Entity Configuration, as defined in [@!OpenID.Federation, section 7].
+This Claim also identifies which Trust Mark types are recognized by the federation, and which Trust Mark Issuers are authorized to issue each type.

+## Requirements on Trust Mark Issuers {#requirements_on_trust_mark_issuers}

+A Federation Service Entity that exposes a Trust Mark endpoint as defined in [@!OpenID.Registration, section 8.3.3], is a Trust Mark Issuer.

+A Trust Mark Issuer wishing to issue Trust Marks that should be recognized within the federation **MUST** coordinate with, and apply at, the Federation Operator (Trust Anchor) to have both the Trust Mark Issuer and the Trust Mark type listed in Trust Anchor's `trust_mark_issuers` Entity Configuration Claim.
+In these cases, it is the responsibility of the Federation Operator to define the Trust Mark type identifier to be used.

+The Trust Mark Issuer is responsible for maintaining a repository of the Entities that are entitled to specific Trust Mark types, including the authorizations and limitations that apply to them.
+The procedures by which an Entity applies for a Trust Mark, and the procedures used to determine whether a Trust Mark is granted, are outside the scope of this profile.

+If short-lived Trust Mark instances, that is, JWTs with an `exp` Claim set to a near-term time, are issued, this affects the validity of Entity Configurations that include such Trust Marks.
+Consequently, the validity period of resolve responses issued by a Federation Resolver may also need to be reduced.

+The practical consequences include the following:

+- Leaf Entities have to obtain new Trust Mark instances frequently and update and re-sign their Entity Configurations accordingly.

+- Federation Resolvers will be required to issue resolve responses with short validity periods, since a resolve response cannot exceed the validity of the artefacts it contains, see [@!OpenID.Registration, section 8.3.2].
+This limits the ability to cache resolve responses within the federation and increases the number of invocations to Federation Resolvers.

+Therefore, the following requirements apply to Trust Mark Issuers that are compliant with this profile:

+- The validity period of a Trust Mark JWT **SHOULD** be aligned with the validity of the underlying authorization that determines the Entity’s entitlement to the Trust Mark.
+If that authorization is not time-limited, the Trust Mark Issuer **SHOULD NOT** include an `exp` Claim in the Trust Mark JWT.

+- A Trust Mark Issuer **MUST** expose a Trust Mark Status endpoint, as defined in [@!OpenID.Registration, section 8.4].
+This is required because the use of long-lived Trust Mark instances needs to be combined with status checking, that is, verifying that the Trust Mark privileges for the holder have not been revoked.

+A Federation Service Entity can choose to require client authentication for its federation endpoints.

+When a Trust Mark Issuer deployment is configured to require client authentication for its Trust Mark endpoint, see [@!OpenID.Registration, section 8.6], the Federation Operator **SHOULD** be consulted to obtain information about which Entities are permitted to request a Trust Mark on behalf of another Entity.
+Typically, these are Federation Resolvers that retrieve a subject’s Trust Marks as part of the resolve process, see (#federation_resolver_requirements), (#federation_resolver_requirements, use title), or an Intermediate Entity acting as a Federation Registration Entity that retrieves Trust Marks on behalf of Entities being registered.

 # Metadata {#metadata}